phact-cmf/Router/docs/en.md

 ### Generating query parameters from unused provided parameters

-By default, unused provided parameters will be converted to query parameters:
+By default, unused provided parameters will be converted to query parameters.

 For example, add route: